unracer/sec/README.md

 # TASK: WE NEED SHELL
 # HOW? two ways = \<misconfig\> or \<reverse engineer\>

-## *you should know, different tools give different result
+## *you should know: different tools give different result

 ### (1) recon server